HungChien/face-ai-project/docs/opencv_demo.md

 For this demo, a non-face image is recommended because the goal is only to test basic image processing functionality.

-For later face-related tasks, such as face detection and face recognition, use appropriate public research datasets or properly authorized synthetic face images.
+For later face-related experiments, such as face detection and face recognition, use appropriate public research datasets or properly authorized synthetic face images.
 Do not upload large datasets or unauthorized human face images to the GitHub repository.

 Recommended practice: